-Vicki Scuri is passionate about her work promoting community identity and more livable public places.
-She is an Interdisciplinary Artist and Designer, with a stellar track record spanning over 32 years.
-Her work thrives at the intersections of Art with Urban Design, Environment and Infrastructure, often filling the gaps between disciplines to create more a meaningful and engaging public realm.
+I am passionate about my work, promoting community identity and more livable public places through Art.
+I am an Interdisciplinary Artist and Designer, with a stellar track record spanning over 32 years.
+My work thrives at the intersections of Art with Urban Design, Environment and Infrastructure, bridging the gaps between disciplines to create a meaningful and engaging public realm.

-Vicki’s projects are best known for symbolic pattern work, the play of sunlight and shadow over sculptural form, and her ability to conceptually engage the entire site as a canvas.
-Her works are layered in meaning, inviting multiple views, and sustained interest.
-She excels in collaborations with professionals and communities of different backgrounds than her own, promoting thoughtful, expansive dialogue and discovery.
-She is a good communicator and she has the ability to build consensus among diverse groups.
-She is knowledgeable in all phases of design, cost estimating, fabrication, and construction.
-She is constantly honing her skills.
-In 2013, she earned a Certificate in Digital Design and Fabrication from UW.
-These digital tools expand her abilities to realize her work on the scale of the city and to embrace a more experimental process in image and fabrication development.
-Her practice often includes mentoring interns, public outreach, public art master planning, and promoting economic development through the Arts.
+I am knowledgeable in all phases of design, cost estimating, fabrication, and construction.
+I am constantly honing my skills.
+In 2013, I earned a Certificate in Digital Design and Fabrication from UW.
+These digital tools expand my abilities to realize my work on the scale of the city, and to embrace a more experimental process in image and fabrication development.
+My practice includes design team collaborations, site specific installations, mentoring interns, public engagement and public art master planning, promoting economic development through the Arts.

 ||Vicki Scuri SiteWorks

 ||Assistant Professor, Whitman College, Walla Walla, WA